Mistakes to Avoid Reduce Returns

 Inconsistent Across Products

-Fix: Standardize sizing across your catalog or clearly differentiate.
+Fix: Standardize sizing across your catalog or clearly differentiate product-specific charts.

 Create Error-Free Size Charts